huggingface/blog/password-git-deprecation.md

 $: git remote set-url origin https://<token>@huggingface.co/<user_name>/<repo_name>
 $: git pull https://<token>@huggingface.co/<user_name>/<repo_name>.git
 ```
+or if you clone a new repo, you can just input a token in place of a password when your Git credential manager asks you for your authentication credentials.

 ### Switching to SSH keys

 Follow our guide to generate a SSH key and add it to your account, https://huggingface.co/docs/hub/security-git-ssh

-Then I'll be able to update your git repository using:
+Then you'll be able to update your git repository using:

 ```bash
 $: git remote set-url origin git@hf.co:<user_name>/<repo_name>